allalanag/personal-site/README.md

 ## Resume
 ##### [*/resume](https://maanavgarg.com/resume.html)

-This is the only version of my resume, that outlines **all** of my experience thus far and is served as an extension of my website.
+This is the **online** version of my resume, that outlines **all** of my experience thus far and is served as an extension of my website.

 Where all the styling and functionality were developed from scratch.